codefordenver/encorelink/README.md

 6. Rejoice!

 #### Troubleshooting
-To shut down any running vagrant processes use vagranthalt
+-To shut down any running vagrant processes use 'vagrant halt' -After using 'vagrant destroy' your computer should be left at a clean state, as if you never created the guest machine in the first place.

 ### Coding